 Reduce/eliminate alcohol intake - Excessive alcohol intake can be a risk factor for several types of cancer and liver problems.
 By reducing the units of alcohol you consume, or stopping drinking altogether, your insurance provider could see you as a lower risk thus avoiding increased premiums.

-Shop around - Getting a quote for your life insurance from a comparison service such as Compare Cover could help you to get the best possible cover for your individual circumstances and budget.
+Shop around - Getting a life insurance quote from a comparison service such as Compare Cover could help you to get the best possible cover for your individual circumstances and budget.
 We work with leading insurance providers to allow you to compare quotes for level term life insurance, mortgage protection insurance and critical illness cover.

 The New Year will see many of us re-evaluate our current lifestyles and look for new and trendy ways to get fit, eat better and feel good...